-The Swedish Anti-corruption Institute (IMM) is a non-profit organization founded in 1923.
+The Swedish Anti-Corruption Institute (Sw: Institutet Mot Mutor “IMM”) is a non-profit organization founded in 1923.

-IMM’s principals are Stockholm Chamber of Commerce, Swedish Association of Local Authorities and Regions (SKL) and The Confederation of Swedish Enterprise.
-Partnerorganizations are Swedish Bankers’ Association, The Swedish Construction Federation, Läkemedelsindustriföreningen and Swedish Trade Federation.
-IMM also have a number of supporting members, which you can read about here (in Swedish).
+The Institute’s principals are the Stockholm Chamber of Commerce (Sw: Stockholms Handelskammare), the Swedish Association of Local Authorities and Regions (Sw: Sveriges Kommuner & Landsting) and the Confederation of Swedish Enterprise (Sw: Svenskt Näringsliv).
+Partner organizations are the Swedish Bankers’ Association, the Swedish Construction Federation, the research based pharmaceutical companies (LIF) and the Swedish Trade Federation.

 The Code of Business Conduct

-The Code covers all businesses obliged to maintain bookkeeping, including publicly owned companies, and covers all types of Benefits.
-The Code is generally stricter than the Swedish Penal Code, anyone following the Code should be able to count on his or her actions being legal.
+The Business Code covers all businesses obliged to maintain bookkeeping, including publicly owned companies, and covers all types of benefits.
+The Business Code complements and clarifies the Swedish Penal Code.
+The Code is further generally stricter than the Swedish Penal Code, thus anyone following the Code should be able to count on his or her actions being legal.

-The code has been adopted by its board of directors as effective as from 1 September 2012 and has been amended on this day, 20th of November 2014 and is published the 9th of December 2014.
+The Code has been adopted by the Institute’s board of directors as effective as from 1 September 2012 and has been amended on the 20th of November 2014.

 The Ethics Committee

-Through statements, advice and information, the IMM’s Ethics Committee promotes good practices within the area covered by the IMM Code of Business Conduct.
-It was founded in 2013 and its secretariat is part of the IMM secretariat and is run by IMM’s Secretary-general.
+Through statements, the Ethics Committee promotes good practices within the area covered by the Business Code.
+The Committee was founded in 2013 and its secretariat is part of the IMM secretariat and is run by IMM’s Secretary-general.

 The Ethics Committee can, by request from an organization, make a statement on actions to be taken by the organization or its related organizations on the giving and taking of a gift, reward, or benefit, with the purpose to define if the action is in accordance with the IMM Code of Business Conduct.
 The Committee can also make statements based on requests by others that is a (i) receiver of a gift, reward or benefit which comprise with the Code of Business Conduct or (ii) employer to such receiver.

 Decisions by the Ethics Committee are published on the IMM website unless specific reasons are provided against publishing.
-You can find all the decisions here.
+You can find English summaries of rendered decisions here.

 If you wish to come in contact with the Ethics Committee, or if you have any questions about the Ethics Committee’s operations, you’re welcome to send an e-mail to email@example.com.